alexandonian/pretorched-x/README.md

-# Pretrained image and video models for Pytorch (Work in progress)
+# Pretrained image and video convnets and GANs for Pytorch (in development)

 The goal of this repo is: